jortsmoder/wikiofdark.art/docs/index.md

 #### Aminophylline

 Aminophylline is a compound of the bronchodilator theophylline with ethylenediamine in a 2:1 ratio.
-It is a little-studied drug that inhibits dual phosphodiesterase (PDE) which causes cAMP to surge, and thus increase lipolysis.
+Its most common use is in the treatment of airway obstruction from asthma or COPD.
+It has been shown to inhibit dual phosphodiesterase (PDE) which causes cAMP to surge, and thus increase lipolysis.

 * [Link to Meta-analysis](https://pmc.ncbi.nlm.nih.gov/articles/PMC9978326/){ .source-link }

 In particular, [one study](https://pubmed.ncbi.nlm.nih.gov/17391155/){.source-link} on 25 men/women, when on a 1200kcal diet, achieved a reduction in waist circumference of 11 ± 1.0 cm when using 0.5% aminophylline, compared to a reduction of 5.0 ± 0.6 cm in the control group.

+There are also various studies on thigh circumference reduction, where it seems like weight loss is a key component.

-However, there is not that much discussion of this online.
-Here is all I could find:
+There is a small but existent discussion of this online.
+Here a I could find:

 - [Old blog from Tim Ferris in 2011 discussing aminophylline](https://tim.blog/2011/01/16/spot-reduction-revisited-removing-stubborn-thigh-fat/){.source-link}
 - [Reddit post from u/Lopsided_Bar2863 on r/4tran4 on aminophylline and glycyrrhetinic acid](https://old.reddit.com/r/4tran4/comments/1eq12mv/poons_theres_a_lifesaver_to_reduce_your_ass/){.source-link}